ContainerSolutions/warsaw-workshop/README.md

-# warsaw-workshop
+# Deployment Strategy Workshop

-repository to share with workshop participants
+The repository to share with workshop participants.